 M.S.R.P. of the 1997 Saturn SL1, including automatic transmission, air conditioning and AM-FM stereo is \$13,765, including preparation and transportation.
-Tax and tags additional.
-"The first time we left a dealership without an upset stomach. can be combined with buttons, beads, sequins and glitter.
+Tax and tays additional.
+"The first time we left a dealership without an upset stomach.
+Saturns are so reasonably priced and shopping is so relaxed and pressure-free that Ricky and Phillipa Robertson, proud new Saturn owners, actually enjoyed the whole experience.
+In fact, at Saturn of Bowie, our cars pretty much have the reputation for selling themselves.
+But, please do us a favor, humor our sales consultants just a little, will you?
+It makes them feel good.
+Hope to see you soon.
+Now open for service, too.
+Call for appointment.
+Rt.
+301 at Rt.
+50 • 301-352-3000 (Next to Rogers Chevrolet) A Pohanka Company A DIFFERENT KIND of COMPANY, A DIFFERENT KIND of CAR Childrens' Program Needs Art Supplies can be combined with buttons, beads, sequins and glitter.
 Gift wrap, pretty paper or colored tissue wrap, ribbons and attractive used greeting cards and any bits or pieces that might be used in the arts program will be accepted with gratitude.
 Bring items in a box or envelope - small amounts add up to a lot - to the Community Center or leave name and phone number (and any questions) at 301-441-8249.
-Someone will call back and possibly pick up
+Someone will call back and possibly pick up Leonard & Holley Wallace